DidgeridooMH/didgeridoomh.github.io/_posts/2022-07-19-ret2win-ctf-writeup.md

 To craft our payload, I'll just be using `echo`, but other methods can also work to send non-character data.
 First, we will send 16 'a's to just fill up the buffer.
-Then, another 8 bytes of any non-zero values.
+Then, another 8 bytes of any non-zero values to fill out `ebp`.
 Lastly, we send `0x4011d6` in little endian as a 64 bit number.
 When, going over netcat it will be necessary that we also send a newline since the input buffer is still open.

 ```sh